Will-Robin/dilution_solver/README.md

 ## Usage

+### Beginning from a set of sample and stock concentrations

 1. Create a csv file of target concentrations and volumes.
 Each line should be a sample, the concentration of each component is a column, and one column gives the sample volume, another gives the sample name.
 It makes things